-directors of Triangle Capital Corpora persons as Directors who will serve as tion until the 2018 Annual Meeting and Board of Directors FOR A C A D JOT , DOT , DI

-until their successors have been duly elected and qualified.
-Recommendation FOR AGAINST ABSTAIN
+1. The election of the following eight persons as Directors who will serve as directors of Triangle Capital Corporation until the 2018 Annual Meeting and until their successors have been duly elected and qualified.
+Board of Directors Recommendation FOR AGAINST ABSTAIN

 E. Ashton Poole For

 Steven C. Lilly For

 Garland S. Tucker, III For

 W. McComb Dunwoody For

 Mark M. Gambill For

 Benjamin S. Goldstein For

 Mark F. Mulhern For

 Simon B. Rich, Jr. For

 FOR AGAINST ABSTAIN

+2. To approve a proposal to authorize the Company, pursuant to approval of its Board of Directors, to sell shares of its common stock or warrants, options or rights to acquire its common stock during the next year at a price below the Company's then current net asset value (i.e., book value) per share, subject to certain conditions.
 For

 3. Advisory vote to approve the compensation of our named executive officers.
 For

-Advisory vote to determine whether compensation of our named executive er a stockholder vote to approve the e officers should occur every one, two Three Years ONE YEAR □ TWO YEARS □ THREE YEARS □ ABSTAIN
+Advisory vote to determine whether a stockholder vote to approve the compensation of our named executive officers should occur every one, two or three years.
+Three Years ONE YEAR □ TWO YEARS □ THREE YEARS ABSTAIN

-or three years.

 FOR AGAINST ABSTAIN

-5. To approve the Company's Omnib us Incentive Plan.
+5. To approve the Company's Omnibus Incentive Plan.
 For

-are authorized to vote upon such oth procedural matters and matters rela neeting or an У

-OCABLE AND WILL BE VOTED oted "FOR" Proposal Nos.
-1, 2, 3 where no

-signing as attorney, executor, a n exactly as your name appears on dministrator, trustee or guardian, pl corporate or partnership name by a ease give your full ti itle as such.
-If the signer is

-SIGNATURE DATE SIGNATURE DATE